anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      The forwarding by the registrar may involve situations where the registrar has only intermittent connection and transmits requests to off-site PKI components upon re-established connectivity.

+     To support the end-to-end proof of identity of the pledge across the domain registrar, the certification request structure signed by the pledge MUST be retained by the registrar for its upstream certificate enrollment message exchange with backend PKI components.

      Note: For supporting the end-to-end proof of identity of the pledge across the domain registrar to backend PKI components, the enrollment protocol